Territory of the Military Commander in Serbia: Culture

 With the dissolution of the Kingdom of Yugoslavia, many newspapers went out of print while new papers were formed.
 Soon after the occupation began, the German occupation authorities issued orders requiring the registration of all printing equipment and restrictions on what could be published.
 Only those that had been registered and approved by the German authorities could edit such publications.
 On 16 May 1941 the first new daily, Novo vreme (New Times), was formed.
 The weekly Naša borba (Our Struggle) was formed by the fascist ZBOR party in 1941, its title echoing Hitler's Mein Kampf (My Struggle).
 The regime itself released the Službene novine (Official Gazette) which attempted to continue the tradition of the official paper of the same name which was released in the Kingdom of Yugoslavia.

+The occupiers looted entire collections from the Art Museum in Belgrade, which was the richest in the Kingdom of Yugoslavia in terms of artistic and historical value of its exhibits.
+They also plundered the jewelry collection, the collection of metalwork, and other valuable items from the Ethnographic Museums in Belgrade and Niš.

 The state of film in Serbia was somewhat improved compared to the situation in the Yugoslavia.
 During that time, the number of cinemas in Belgrade was increased to 21, with a daily attendance of between 12,000 and 15,000 people.
 The two most popular films were 1943's Nevinost bez zaštite and Golden City which were watched by 62,000 and 108,000 respectively.

 The German occupation authorities issued special orders regulating the opening of theatres and other places of entertainment which excluded Jews.
 The Serbian National Theatre in Belgrade remained open during this time.
 Works performed during this period included La bohème, The Marriage of Figaro, Der Freischütz, Tosca, Dva cvancika and Nesuđeni zetovi.